Do I need a cover letter? Is it important? What if the job offer doesn’t require a cover letter? Read this guide to find out all you need to know.

-- Show relevant achievements to introduce yourself in the first paragraph.
+- Show achievements relevant to the job and introduce yourself in the first paragraph.

 - Target the employer’s needs and prove you can help in the second paragraph.

-- Explain why you want to join and convince the employer you want to stay in the third paragraph.
+- Explain why you want to join and convince the employer you'll want to stay in the third paragraph.

 - Reiterate your offer and make a call to action in the final paragraph.